-In 2012 Governor Corbett and the Pennsylvania legislature convened the Task Force on Child Protection to thoroughly review state laws and procedures governing child protection and the reporting of child abuse.
+In 2012, Governor Tom Corbett and the Pennsylvania legislature convened the Task Force on Child Protection to thoroughly review state laws and procedures governing child protection and the reporting of child abuse.
 Specifically, House Resolution 522 and Senate Resolution 250 called on the Task Force on Child Protection to:

-- Hold public hearings, accept and review written comments from individuals and organizations.
+- Hold public hearings and accept and review written comments from individuals and organizations; and

-The Task Force on Child Protection delivered a report that outlines recommendations to improving the laws and services that protect Pennsylvania children:
+The Task Force on Child Protection delivered a report that outlines recommendations for improving the laws and services that protect Pennsylvania children:

-- Improve the timeliness of child welfare reporting
+- Improve the timeliness of child welfare reporting; and